tibormester/CSPSearchProceduralGeneration/README.md

 **Key Features:**

 - Complexity: The CSP model is advantageous since the underlying algorithms are independent of the set of end constraints that define an object.
 Instead of encoding an algorithm that results in an object, we define constraints that our object satisfies, decreasing code complexity during development.
+Additionally, this enables the encoding of more complex behaviours or emergent properties more easily.
+Specifically, this approach benefits the mapping of qualitative values to quantative properties.
+Describing the values a set of constraints on the properties, enables the system to generate objects with an intended 'feeling,' without a developer worrying about how to design a system to mix and match the qualitative properties.

 - Variety: Another advantage is that not only can the developer manually craft content by creating the set of constraints the bound it, but can automate this process with genetic algorithms combining similar objects or utilizing gradients between sets of constraints.
 Especially for exploration themed games, this would be a valuable way to add an imense amount of themetically appropriate variety while limiting code and asset complexity.
 We plan to use this in our forest by defining model creatures for each 'pack' of creatures instanced and adding a gradient across some properties within the pack, resulting in minor variation in packs of creatures but avoiding chaotic randomness.